Create custom KPI dashboards using Azure Application Insights

 - Add a custom metric chart Application Insights to the dashboard

-- Add the results of an Analytics query to the dashboard
+- Add the results of a Logs (Analytics) query to the dashboard

 To complete this tutorial:

 - Deploy a .NET application to Azure and enable the Application Insights SDK.